Content Last Updated January 2013

 Fish raised in this environment are then usually fed a diet of fish meal, which is made from small wild fish such as mackerel and sardines, and usually mixed with grains.
-It can take up to 12kg of fishmeal to produce 1kg of farmed tuna and, and up to 4kg of fish meal to produce 1kg of farmed salmon!
+It can take up to 12 kilograms of fishmeal to produce 1 kilogram of farmed tuna and, and up to 4 kilograms of fish meal to produce 1 kilogram of farmed salmon.

 How Fish Farms Affect Our Health

-How Fish Farms Affect Our Environment
+How Aquaculture Impacts Our Environment

 When farmed fish escape there is also the risk of spreading disease or interbreeding with wild fish, causing genetic pollution of the wild species and potentially reducing their ability to survive.
 In Norway studies have shown that a large number of wild salmon are dying from sea lice infestations they contracted when migrating past salmon farms.

 Almost all the salmon purchased in Australia is farmed Atlantic salmon, which is not a native species and is often marketed as Tasmanian salmon.
 There are concerns about the amounts of antibiotics used in Australian salmon and the high amounts of PCB and dioxins.
 Often synthetic food colouring is used to give the salmon flesh a pink hue which is often seen in wild salmon due to their diet of krill.

 Fish such as carp, catfish, crayfish and eels do not require fishmeal at all.
-Other small herbivorous fish may only need 2kg of feed to produce 1kg of meat.
-Although, some freshwater carnivorous fish like trout and barramundi are fed fishmeal pellets, which has a harmful impact on wild fish populations used to make the feed.
+Other small herbivorous fish may only need 2 kilograms of feed to produce 1 kilogram of meat.
+It is important to note that some freshwater carnivorous fish like trout and barramundi are fed fishmeal pellets, which can have a harmful impact on the wild fish populations that are used to make the feed.

-- Squid, cuttlefish and octopus are caught using sustainable fishing methods and are generally fast growing, robust animals.
+- Squid, cuttlefish and octopus are caught using sustainable fishing methods and are generally fast-growing robust animals.
 However, canned baby octopus from the Gulf of Thailand is overfished and should be avoided.

 - Crayfish (Yabbies) are farmed in small ponds and tanks and have minimal impact on the environment.
 Wild fisheries are a concern due to the degradation of our streams and rivers which has had a significant effect on wild yabby stocks.

-There are environmentally sustainable seafood choices out there, but it is up to us the consumer to ask the necessary questions.
+There are many environmentally sustainable seafood choices out there, but it is up to us the consumer to ask the necessary questions.
 The more we as consumers ask about different species of seafood, the more retailers will start to listen.
 As a general rule, avoid sea-farmed fish and choose freshwater herbivorous farmed varieties instead.
-Not only do they have less impact on the environment, but they will contain less chemicals and pollutants.
+Not only do they have less impact on the environment, but they will contain fewer chemicals and pollutants.